 Luxury Rolex Air-King Ref.
 14000

-When the replacement for the reference 5500 came in the form of the reference 14000, the various Replica Rolex Collections became more consistent and standardized.
+When the replacement for the reference 5500 came in the form of the ref.
+14000, the various Replica Rolex Collections became more consistent and standardized.
 Launched in 1989, following many design cues from its predecessor, its stainless steel case remains at 34mm and maintains the same overall modestly simple styling which is popular with young people.

-The changes are biggest that accompany this generation of the imitation Rolex Air-King watches are the use of sapphire crystals instead of acrylic and the introduction of the new caliber 3000.
+The changes that are biggest that accompany this generation of the imitation Rolex Air-King watches are the use of sapphire crystals instead of acrylic and the introduction of the new caliber 3000.
 This is the first movement to give the Rolex Air-King the modern 28,800vph balance frequency, making the watch more in-line with other Rolex products.

-There are also a few options to choose from, with different dial colors issued, including black, white, blue and salmon pink.
+There are also a few options to choose from, with different dial colors issued, including black, white, blue, and salmon pink.
 A choice of bezels is also available, either a traditional smooth-polished type or an engine-steering version, as found in the Rolex Reference 14010.
 However, even Caliber 3000 does not have a COSC rating, which means that the watch still wears the dial of the “Precision” label, rather than the “Superlative Chronometer Officially Certified” tag, which we are more used to seeing.

 In 2000, the reference was further updated with the release of the Rolex ref.
 14000M, where “M” indicates a modification.
-This version is equipped with Caliber 3130, which ticks at the same rate, but benefits from Breguet overcoil and fully balanced bridge.
+This version is equipped with Caliber 3130, which ticks at the same rate, but benefits from Breguet overcoil and a fully balanced bridge.
 Even so, these examples have not passed the chronometer certification and are labeled “Super Precision” on the previous representative plate, just like the previous generation.
 Due to its upgraded movements and sapphire crystals, which are more expensive than the reference 5500, both the ref.
 14000 and the reference 14000M represent the true bargains of Second-hand Rolex Watches.